This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why do silicone baby spoons stain and how do you prevent it?
+Why do baby spoons stain with orange foods?

-How many baby spoons do I actually need for starting solids?
+How many baby spoons do I need for starting solids?

-What is the best spoon for baby-led weaning?
+What is the best baby spoon for baby-led weaning?

 Sharing is caring!